zhangkao/3DIP-VND/Readme.md

 # Experiments

-Table 4.
-Comparison of different detection methods on the test set of the proposed dataset.
+Table I. Comparison of different detection methods on the test set of the proposed dataset.
 ![Comparison of different detection methods](images/result.png)

 # Acknowledgments